simonwiles/mrm-explorer/scripts/README.md

  Usage: luna-to-geojson.py [OPTIONS] COMMAND [ARGS]...

- Convert JSON files downloaded from Luna to a GeoJSON format that apes the MRM output.
+ Convert JSON files downloaded from Luna to a GeoJSON format that is suitable for use
+    with the Map ATR Explorer.
  ---

  Notes:
- * Luna JSON files may (and typically do?) contain multiple "annotation" items -- this function just takes the first one (in what I've looked at so far, this first one is the MRM output and the second one is a manual correction).
+ * Luna JSON files may (and typically do?) contain multiple "annotation" items -- this function just takes the first one (in what I've looked at so far, this first one is the Text-Spotter output and the second one is a manual correction).

  * Coordinates are extracted from the SVG selector.
 If the selector is not of type "SvgSelector", it is skipped.
 (I've only seen one such example so far, where one